fs/time-track-notifier/README.md

 --------

 * curl is required to retrieve checkin status
-* notify-send is required to send notifies
+* notify-send is required to send notifies in Linux
+* growl and growlnotify is required to send notifies in Mac

 Copyright notices
 -----------------